Solcosm/android_dev/README.md

 # Overview
 This repository is dedicated to hosting the Android application projects I have developed.
-Written primarily in Java and XML.
+Written in Java and XML.